 Courses in dietary formulation, advanced herbalism, and short courses on nutritional management of various health conditions are planned for this year as well.

 I also hold seminars, short sessions and fullday courses, as time allows and interest indicates.
 I address breed groups and retailers as well as the general public, having spoken with Dr. Beltran, at Therapeutic Paws of Canada events, and privately.
-I am available for seminars, clinics and lectures if given long enough notice to arrange a dogsitter!Although I have only been able to adopt two rescue dogs, and contribute a few articles as time allowed, to the Roster, I support the Rhodesian Ridgeback Club of Eastern Canada specifically and am always open to donating my knowledge to any rescue group who might need to consult with me.
+I am available for seminars, clinics and lectures if given long enough notice to arrange a dogsitter!Although I have only been able to adopt three rescue dogs, and contribute a few articles as time allowed, to the Roster, I support the Rhodesian Ridgeback Club of Eastern Canada specifically and am always open to donating my knowledge to any rescue group who might need to consult with me.

 I am deeply committed to bringing core knowledge to the general public, to assisting dog lovers in their quest for better health, , and to ensure people understand that there are options available to them.
 Education is key.
 My deepest truth is that health is multifactorial and often mysterious.
 We do the very best we can with what is available to us.
 I strive to empower people with options and knowledge.
 My ethic is to leave no stone unturned in helping the difficult cases I often deal with, and to enhance my own knowledge indefinitely.